 Just south of Bay Ridge, you’ll find even more affordable Sheepshead Bay.
-Because of its distance away from Midtown with a much longer ride that starts at the end of the B/Q line, the prices for homes are quite affordable for the first-time homebuyer.
+Because of its distance away from Midtown with a much longer ride that starts at the end of the B/Q line, homes’ prices are quite affordable for the first-time homebuyer.
 Apartments have been found to start around $85,000, which is a real bargain in the City.
 Here you’ll find many condos and one-bedrooms as well as co-ops.

 Jackson Heights, QueensJackson Heights, Queens

 If it’s the diversity you’re after, Jackson Heights is for you.
 Located in north-central Queens, this neighborhood offers a wide variety of architectural styles and real estate options.
 There are brick co-ops, studio condo units, and three-level semi-detached homes with character and personality.
 There are many beautiful public parks nearby, and a stroll through some of the international boutiques is a must-do as a local here.
 The median sales price in Jackson Heights is $335,000.

 Forest Hills, QueensForest Hills, Queens

 In Queens, Forest Hills is the ideal area for those looking for larger two-bedroom units.
 The neighborhood also hosts a fair amount of economical one-bedroom and studio apartments.
 The larger units display the character of homes that have been preserved from the pre-war era.
 Savor interior designs that reflect a time when considerable attention was paid to detail.
 In Forest Hills, the first-time buyer will be surrounded by freestanding houses within a serene, suburban atmosphere.